thommaskevin/EdgeAI/05_Mistral_AI/README.md

-# EdgeAI -Mistral AI _on Raspberry Pi
+# EdgeAI - Mistral AI _on Raspberry Pi

 _From mathematical foundations to edge implementation_